dfinity/portal/docs/developer-docs/setup/react-quickstart.md

 On ICP, frontend UIs for decentralized applications can be hosted in a canister, often referred to as the dapp's frontend canister or asset canister.
 Frontend canisters host the code and assets for a dapp's user interface, which typically includes HTML, CSS, JavaScript, or React code.

-One key feature of ICP is it's ability to serve canister assets directly in a web browser using the canister's mainnet URL.
+One key feature of ICP is its ability to serve canister assets directly in a web browser using the canister's mainnet URL.
 This means that when a frontend canister is deployed on the mainnet, users from around the world can access it using only the canister's URL, without requiring that the developer set up a domain name or other web service configuration.

 When developing on ICP, the primary tool used by developers is the [IC SDK](./install/index.mdx).
 The IC SDK includes the tool `dfx`, which is a CLI tool used to create, manage, and deploy dapps.
-When a new project is created with `dfx`, by default the project includes a frontend and backend canister that creates a simple 'Hello, World!' dapp.
+When a new project is created with `dfx`, by default the project includes a frontend and backend canister that creates a simple 'Hello, world!' dapp.
 You can learn more about `dfx` in the documentation [here](/docs/current/tutorials/developer-journey/level-0/intro-dfx).

 ## Creating a new ICP project

-To create your own dapp, you can either edit the default template created by `dfx`, which provides a framework for a backend canister and frontend canister, use an example or boilerplate project repository, or create a project from scratch.
+To create your own dapp, you can either edit the default template created by `dfx` which provides a framework for a backend canister and frontend canister, use an example or boilerplate project repository, or create a project from scratch.

 To create a new project with `dfx`, first assure you have downloaded and installed the [IC SDK](./install/index.mdx).
 Then, you can run the command: